fpgaprince/rtd/docs/source/combinatorial.rst

       end process;

+An if-else approach to writing the MUX only produces the same result when the select/control inputs are mutually exclusive, unique.
+If it is not, the tool will synthesize a priority encoder.
+It is better/good practice to use case statements when implementing MUX/selections and reserve if-else for encoding with or without priority.
+I'll probably repeat this in multiple sections and unify it at a later point..

 Demultiplexer
 ====================
 The demux is a device that does just the opposite of the mux. you have ONE input this time, and many outputs.